tensorflow/datasets/docs/common_gotchas.md

 """
 ```

-**Rational**: Badly formatted description create visual artifacts in our catalog
+**Rationale**: Badly formatted description create visual artifacts in our
-documentation.
-Without the empty lines, the above text would be rendered as:
+catalog documentation.
+Without the empty lines, the above text would be rendered
+as:

 Some text.
 1. Item 1 2.
 Item 1 3.
 Item 1 Some other text